Where is the Santiago Canyon College Veteran Services Office located?

 A few simple solutions to prevent your classes from being dropped include paying your fees out of pocket and get a refund later, or apply for a BOGW which covers the unit fee for eligible California residents.
 You can apply for just the BOGW or you can submit a FAFSA every academic year.
 Please visit the Financial Aid website for more information.

 Where do I go for Academic Counseling at SCC?

-Before meeting with a counselor, it is advised that students complete the Math & English Placement tests, and have Official Academic Transcripts from all previously attended colleges in hand.
+Before meeting with a counselor, it is advised that students complete the Math & English Placement tests and have official academic transcripts from all previously attended colleges in hand.
 Make sure your counselor forwards official transcripts to Admissions for evaluation.
-If opened by counselor, the transcripts remain official.
+If opened by a counselor, the transcripts remain official.

 How long will it take before I receive my monthly benefit?

 Once you file your initial application for education benefits and the VA establishes a file on your behalf, subsequent processing usually takes 30 to 45 days.
 Peak periods, such as the start of the semester may cause a longer processing time.

 Why do I need to declare a goal?

 The Department of Veterans Affairs requires the declaration of an educational objective.
 An undecided major is accepted for Transfer programs, but only general education courses will be certified for payment.
 Please visit the GI Bill website to search for approved programs.